How to make the most of 1 day in Córdoba

 ⭐️ Book a top rated triple-whammy guided tour of the Mezquita, the Alcázar & the synagogue

-🔔 Bell-tower tickets must be purchased separately either on the official site or in person on site
+🔔 Bell-tower tickets must be purchased separately either on the official site or in person at the ticket office

 🏰 Alcázar de los Reyes Cristianos & its beautiful gardens